Safe (Westlife song): Background

 The decision to release 'Safe' as the first and only single from the group's new album came from executive producer Simon Cowell.
 The track was written by album producer John Shanks and James Grundler, frontman of American rock group Golden State.

 The single was first performed live on BBC Radio 2 Weekend Wogan Show.

 It was composed in the traditional verse–chorus form in D major, with Filan and Feehily's vocal ranging from the chords of D_{4} to A_{5}.

 Release

 The single's b-side, a cover version of "Please Stay", was recorded in 2009, and was promised to be included on the next single released following "What About Now".
 It is their first original lead song and single released off a new album since their 2002 single "Unbreakable".

 Soundtrack

 The song was featured in the end credits of the 2011 American film Dolphin Tale.
 On 11 October 2011, the soundtrack album was released.

-Other versions

-The song was also featured on the debut season of US X Factor.
-When a part of studio version of "Safe" was played on the reality television show X Factor, two different versions were played on different episodes.
-The first version was the version that was released as a single and included on the album while the second unreleased version was that it included the lyric "unlock the door" in the middle part of the song between the second verse chorus and the bridge.